JS876/ESPHomeDesigner/README.md

 ![Dashboard Editor Screenshot](https://raw.githubusercontent.com/koosoli/ReTerminalDesigner/main/screenshots/Screenshot1.png)

-> **⚠️ ALPHA VERSION - NOT PRODUCTION READY**
->
-> This project is currently in active development and shared for testing/feedback purposes.
-The code generator sometimes produces uncompilable YAML output - there are still bugs to crush!
-If you just want something that works out of the box, please wait for a stable release.
-If you want to help test and report issues, you're very welcome! 🙏

 **No more hand-coding ESPHome display lambdas! 🎉**

 Got a Seeed Studio reTerminal E1001 and frustrated with manually writing display code?
 Yeah, me too.
 So I built a drag-and-drop editor that runs right inside Home Assistant.